 Your personality and body composition will of course emphasize this.
 Too much fire in your system will likely put you into excess whilst too much water will likely make your voice deficient.

-This is yoga philosophy at it’s best.
-Helping you to understand what you could be doing to feel more in balance and therefore more calm.
+This is yoga philosophy at its best.
+Helping you to understand what you could be doing to feel more in balance and therefore calmer.

 How what we eat could help?

 In excess, try cooling foods such as coconut or deficient then try a bit of chilli or garlic to stoke your inner fire.

 In general, ripe fruits are known to help balance the energy in your throat chakra.
 They symbolize authenticity as they only fall from the tree at the right time.
 Also, anything blue to nourish the energy.
 Purple Sprouting broccoli or blueberries perhaps.

 The movement or Yoga Asana and how this can help.